Pharmaceutical Researcher

 Do pharmaceutical companies pay well?
 Any special perks worth mentioning?

-Asked by N8 over 12 years ago
+Asked by N8 almost 13 years ago

 I would say they pay pretty well.
 A researcher with a Master’s degree and 5 or more years of experience might earn 90 ± 20k and PhDs 10 to 20k more.
 In New Jersey, it’s a little tough for a single bread-winner, but for a two salary household it’s comfortable.
 High level scientists and managers make a lot more.
 Attaining those positions by advancement has become increasingly difficult.
 You’d be better off changing employers.
 There are comprehensive benefit packages including pension and savings plan with matching contributions.
 No special perks other than free company medicines through the prescription plan.
 High level exposure to science and medicine is a plus.
 I’ve met Nobel Laureates and other top scientists and the overall awareness of medical conditions and progress has clearly benefitted my own health and my family’s.